10up/wpsnapshots/README.md

 * __wpsnapshots pull \<snapshot-id\> [--path] [--db_host] [--db_name] [--db_user] [--db_password] [--verbose]__

   This command pulls an existing snapshot from the repository into your current WordPress install replacing your database and `wp-content` directory entirely.
 If a WordPress install does not exist, it will prompt you to create it.
 The command will interactively prompt you to map URLs to be search and replaced.
 If the snapshot is a multisite, you will have to map URLs interactively for each blog in the network.
+This command will also (optionally) match your current version of WordPress with the snapshots.

 * __wpsnapshots search \<search-text\>__